 2. HIPAA Compliance is Mandatory

-Healthcare organizations must strictly adhere to the guidelines stated in the HIPAA law.
+Healthcare organizations must strictly adhere to the guidelines stated in the HIPAA law and have cloud storage that comply to HIPAA.
 Compliance may seem like it will take a lot of training for the staff and you may delay doing it, but you ultimately have to do it.

 3. Doctor to Doctor Sharing of Information